open-AIMS/gisaimsr/README.md

 `gisaimsr` is a data package that provides the user with easy access to GIS data (in [Simple Features data.frame](https://cran.r-project.org/package=sf) format) that are focused on the Great Barrier Reef.
+All datasets are based on the GDA2020 coordinate system.

 Available Datasets
 ------------------